 Read on below to discover some of the best sorting activities that you can try out with your preschoolers now!

-Grab a bunch of colorful plastic rings and allow the children to interact with them.
-Allow them to explore the various colors that adorn them, and the shape of the rings.
+Find some colorful objects like a pack of elastic bands, plastic buttons or beads, or craft pompoms, and allow the children to interact with them.
+Allow them to explore the various colors.

-Then, ask that the children sort the rings into groups based on their colors.
+Then, ask that the children sort the objects into groups based on their colors.

 This will encourage the children to take note of the colors and memorize where those colors are to be sent as part of the game.